bchtips/bchtips/notes.md

 ## tx.js
 - enable site field when add more sites
+- remove from queue by stamp

+## options page (todo)
+- automatically append suggested text to reply, if available (no automatic pms due to captcha?)
+- automatically submit comment reply
+- notifications enabled
+- notification persistence
+- text to speech or sounds (custom?) enabled

+## event.js
+- don't run in incognito or in multi-browsers
+- send, remove from queue by stamp and update queue, no index needed tbh just use 0
+- notif buttons view in history? view on chain
+- lock sync just in case things take too long and overlap or multi browsers running

 ## misc
+- get and sync feerate globally only every 60s
 - animation on tip b̶o̶x̶ ̶o̶p̶e̶n̶i̶n̶g̶ ̶a̶n̶d̶ closing, removed queued tips, popup changes, etc.
 - detect tips that didn't go through because of chain reorg or other. check sent tips until X confirmations. auto re-send/queue